mendix/docs-site-test/content/en/docs/refguide8/modeling/application-logic/activities/object-activities/deleting-objects.md

 If **Refresh in client** is set to *No*, the data sources are not rerun, and widgets which need to reload data will still display the object(s).

-If set to *Yes*, the deletion is reflected across the client, which includes reloading the relevant [data sources](data-sources).
+If set to *Yes*, the deletion is reflected across the client, which includes reloading the relevant [data sources](/refguide8/data-sources/).

 #### 3.2.2 Microflow is Called in an Offline, Native, or Hybrid App

 When inside a microflow that is called from an offline, native, or hybrid app, the **Refresh in client** option is ignored and functions as if it was set to **No**.

-For more information, see the [Microflows](offline-first#microflows) section of the *Offline-First Reference Guide*.
+For more information, see the [Microflows](/refguide8/offline-first/#microflows) section of the *Offline-First Reference Guide*.

 ## 4 Common Section{#common}

-{{% snippet file="/static/_includes/refguide8/microflow-common-section-link.md" %}}
+{{% snippet file="refguide8/microflow-common-section-link.md" %}}

 ## 5 What Happens During a Delete?